steqeq/0000/docs/reference/openmp/openmp.md

    ```

    The stats option produces timestamps for the kernels.
 Look into the output
-   CSV file for the field, `Durations`, which is useful in getting an
+   CSV file for the field, `DurationNs`, which is useful in getting an
    understanding of the critical kernels in the code.

    Apart from `--stats`, the option `--timestamp` on produces a timestamp for